Native American Indian Prophecies

 However, the fact is that they all speak of the same person because there is only one person chosen by God to reflect the Spirit of truth and bring universal judgment, guide you unto truth, and show you things to come.
 And, rather than exalt himself, he glorifies the Great Spirit-Parent-Creator-God in heaven, which is God by any other name.
 For just as there is one God called by many different names by many different peoples of the world, so is there one expected servant or representative of God, also called by different names.

-By the way, since a sacred "tree" is a common theme in Native American cultures, we should mention that it is also referred to in Judeo-Christian scriptures.
+Since a sacred "tree" is a common theme in Native American cultures, we should mention that it is also referred to in Judeo-Christian scriptures.

 The Tree of Life is referred to in the books of Moses, David and Solomon, who wrote that "Wisdom is a Tree of Life to them that lay hold upon Her, and happy is every one that retains Her."

 In John’s Book of Revelation, the Tree of Life is described as "baring twelve manner of fruits, and yields her fruit every month, and the leaves of the tree are for the healing of the nations."
 (Revelation 22:2)

 Of course, the sacred Tree of Life is not a literal tree, but a symbol for Wisdom and Truth.
 It is also depicted in the Kabbalistic or Qabalistic diagram called The Tree of Life.
 The twelve "fruits" John mentions refer to the twelve signs of the Zodiac, and the leaves refer to the 32 healing paths of Wisdom in the diagram.